You may know how to say hello in German but…

 ✓ If you REALLY want to learn & speak German with a complete program: 1,000s+ of fun, easy audio/video lessons and courses by real teachers – Sign up free at GermanPod101 (click here)… I recommend ’em as a teacher & learner.

-As you review this, feel free to listen to this FREE German Audio lesson from my friends at GermanPod101.
+By the way, you should also hear REAL German.
+So, feel free to listen to this FREE German Audio lesson from my friends at GermanPod101.
 Just press the play button on the black player below.

 - 3-Minute German – Greetings